Augmentative And Alternative Communication Journal

 1. Start with a thorough assessment: A comprehensive assessment is essential for identifying the individual's communication strengths and weaknesses, as well as their cognitive, motor, and sensory abilities.
 This assessment should involve a multidisciplinary team, including a speech-language pathologist, occupational therapist, and other relevant professionals.
 The assessment should also consider the individual's communication goals, preferences, and cultural background.
 A thorough assessment will inform the selection of appropriate AAC systems and strategies.

 2. Involve the individual and their family in the decision-making process: AAC should be a collaborative process, with the individual and their family actively involved in all aspects of decision-making.
 Their input is invaluable in selecting AAC systems and strategies that are a good fit for their needs, preferences, and lifestyle.
-It's also important to provide ongoing support and training to the individual and their family to ensure that they are comfortable using the AAC system effectively.
+It's also important to provide ongoing support and training to the individual and their family to make sure they are comfortable using the AAC system effectively.

 3. Focus on communication competence: AAC intervention should aim to develop the individual's communication competence across all four areas: linguistic, operational, social, and strategic.
 This involves teaching the individual the language skills they need to communicate effectively, providing them with the operational skills to use and maintain their AAC system, helping them develop social skills to interact with others, and teaching them strategic skills to compensate for communication breakdowns.